Tetrapod Characteristics

 |

-Rubber Eel, Typhlonectes sp.; preserved specimen
+Rubber Eel, Typhlonectes sp.
+(Family Typhlonectidae); preserved specimen of an aquatic species

 |